List of Christian denominational positions on homosexuality: Timeline of changing attitudes

-Since 1972, the United Methodist Church, as its official position on homosexuality, has maintained the Book of Discipline and has declared "homosexual practice" to be "incompatible with Christian teaching."
-Following the 1972 incompatibility clause, other restrictions have been added at subsequent General Conferences.
-Currently, the Book of Discipline prohibits the ordination of "practicing, self-avowed homosexuals," forbids clergy from blessing or presiding over same-sex unions, forbids the use of UMC facilities for same-sex union ceremonies and prohibits the use of Church funds for "gay caucuses", or other groups that "promote the acceptance of homosexuality."
+Since 1972, the United Methodist Church (UMC), as its official position on homosexuality, has maintained the Book of Discipline and had until May 2024 declared "homosexual practice" to be "incompatible with Christian teaching."
+Following the 1972 incompatibility clause, other restrictions were added at subsequent General Conferences.
+Until May 2024, the Book of Discipline prohibited the ordination of "practicing, self-avowed homosexuals"," blessing or presiding over same-sex unions by clergy, the use of UMC facilities for same-sex union ceremonies, and the use of Church funds for "gay caucuses", or other groups that "promote the acceptance of homosexuality".

-Despite this language, members of the Church are not of one mind on this issue.
-Preceding the incompatibility clause, the Book of Discipline clearly states that "homosexual persons, no less than heterosexual persons, are individuals of sacred worth."
+Despite this language, members of the Church were not of one mind on this issue during the years from 1972 to 2024.
+Preceding the incompatibility clause, the Book of Discipline clearly stated that "homosexual persons, no less than heterosexual persons, are individuals of sacred worth".
 Some believe that this "sacred worth" clause stands in contradiction to the following statement regarding the incompatibility of homosexual practice with Christian teaching.
 The Book of Discipline affirms that all persons, both heterosexual and homosexual, are included in the ministry of the church and can receive the gift of God's grace.
-While the Book of Discipline supports the civil rights of homosexual persons, and rejects the abuse of homosexuals by families and churches, it also calls for laws defining marriage as a union between one man and one woman.
+While the Book of Discipline supports the civil rights of homosexual persons and rejects the abuse of homosexuals by families and churches, it also calls for laws defining marriage as a union between one man and one woman.

-Failed efforts have been made to pass resolutions to "fully include gay, lesbian, bisexual and transgender persons in the life of the Church" at General Conferences since the introduction of the incompatibility clause in 1972; delegates from annual conferences in the Northeast and on the West Coast typically vote to do so, but are outnumbered by those from Southeast and Africa.
+Unsuccessful efforts were made to pass resolutions to "fully include gay, lesbian, bisexual and transgender persons in the life of the Church" at General Conferences after the introduction of the incompatibility clause in 1972; delegates from annual conferences in the Northeast and on the West Coast typically voted to do so, but are outnumbered by those from the Southeast and Africa.

-Some of these issues have come before the Judicial Council.
+Some of these issues came before the Judicial Council.
 On 31 October 2005, the Council undertook two measures on this topic.
 Firstly, the Council upheld the revocation of Irene Elizabeth Stroud's clergy status for disclosing she is openly lesbian.
 The council also rendered a decision allowing a Virginia pastor to deny church membership to a gay man.
-The latter decision appeared to UMC LGBT proponents to contradict both the Constitution and membership policies of the United Methodist Church which stipulate that membership shall be open to all persons "without regard to race, color, national origin, status or economic condition."
+The latter decision appeared to UMC LGBT proponents to contradict both the Constitution and membership policies of the United Methodist Church which stipulate that membership shall be open to all persons "without regard to race, color, national origin, status or economic condition".
 The Judicial Council had previously found that the word "status" applies to gay, lesbian, bisexual and transgender persons (See Decision 1020).
 Decision 1032 created vigorous debate on the level of autonomy individual pastors and congregations have in interpreting and applying Church doctrine.

+On May 1, 2024 the UMC allowed same-sex weddings and struck down the 40-year ban on gay clergy.